Jvonderhbuff/PHI-696/Project-2/READMEJvonderh.md

 A tree model is one where you start with a single part of the sentence and go down through branches until the sentence can be shown to be true of false.
 This may stop at some point or go on infinitely.
 For instance we may have an interpretation where we have the statements "Lemons are yellow" and "Anything that isn't a lemon is not yellow."
 We may wish to determine if the sentence "Apples are not lemons."
 With this system and sentence, we may test the last part by splitting off the parts of "apples" and "not lemons" from the whole statement.
 From there, we may continue doing the same technique until we find the sentence to be true or false.

 This is useful to determine because the tree model is an easy way to determine a sentence's truth or falsity, and conveys something about the ability to determine the truth or falsity of the statements which can be said in a given system.
 If we want to determine whether or not this useful method is an option for checking this truth or falsity, we would be interested in whether or not it has the tree model property.
+This would help us understand the basic knowledge that anything which uses that system might have.
 If we do not wish to use this method, however, or if we are uninterested in the truth or falsity of the sentences which can be said in a system then we would not be interested in determining whether or not the system in question has the tree model property.

 9. Open the Protege editor and create object properties for each of the role names that you constructed in question 1.
 You should have at least 6 object properties.
 Assert in the editor that P is a sub-property of O, that P is transitive, and that O is symmetric.
 Next, add individuals - a, b, c - to the file and assert that c is part of a and that c overlaps b.
 Running the reasoner should reveal - highlighted in yellow if you select the individual c - that c overlaps a.
 Using the discussion in the selections from chapter 4 of the Baader, et. al. text as a guide, explain how the tableau algorithm is generating this inference.
 Also, provide a screenshot of the results of your reasoner run with c highlighted.